Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times

-\abstract {We present optical and infrared observations from maximum light until around $+600$ days of supernova (SN)\,2022jli, a peculiar stripped envelope (SE) SN showing two maxima, each one with a peak luminosity of about $3 \times 10^{42}$\,erg\,s$^{-1}$ and separated by fifty days.
+\abstract {We present optical and infrared observations from maximum light until around $+800$ days of supernova (SN)\,2022jli, a peculiar stripped-envelope (SE) SN showing two maxima, each one with a peak luminosity of about $3 \times 10^{42}$\,erg\,s$^{-1}$, separated by 50 days.
 The second maximum is followed by unprecedented periodic undulations with a period of $P \sim 12.5$ days.
-The spectra and the photometric evolution of the first maximum are consistent with the behaviour of a standard SE SN with an ejecta mass of $1.5 \pm 0.4$\,$M_{\odot}$, and a radioactive $^{56}$Ni mass of $0.12 \pm 0.01$\,$M_{\odot}$.
-The optical spectra after $+400$\,days relative to the first maximum correspond to a standard SN\,Ic event, and at late times SN\,2022jli exhibits a significant drop in the optical luminosity implying that the physical phenomena that produced the secondary maximum has ceased to power the SN light curve.
-One possibility is that the secondary maximum is powered by a magnetar with an initial spin period of $P = 48.5$\,ms and a high magnetic field of $B = 8.5 \times 10^{14}$\,G, while the light curve periodic undulations could be produced by accretion of material from a companion star onto the neutron star in a binary system.
-The near-infrared spectra shows clear 1$^{\mathrm{st}}$ CO overtone emission from about $+190$ days after the first maximum, and it becomes undetected at $+400$\,days.
-A significant near-infrared excess from hot dust emission is detected at $+238$\,days produced by either newly formed dust in the SN ejecta or due to a strong near-infrared dust echo.
+The spectra and the photometric evolution of the first maximum are consistent with the behaviour of a standard SE SN with an ejecta mass of $\sim 1.5$\,$M_{\odot}$ and a radioactive $^{56}$Ni mass of $\sim 0.12$\,$M_{\odot}$.
+The optical spectra after $+400$\,days relative to the first maximum correspond to a standard SN\,Ic event, and at late times SN\,2022jli exhibits a significant drop in the optical luminosity, implying that the physical phenomena that produced the secondary maximum have ceased to power the SN light curve.
+Among other potential scenarios, we discuss how the second maximum could be powered by a magnetar, while the light curve periodic undulations could be produced by accretion of material from a companion star onto the neutron star in a binary system.
+The near-infrared spectra shows clear first CO overtone emission from about $+190$ days after the first maximum, and it becomes undetected at $+400$\,days.
+A significant near-infrared excess from hot dust emission is detected at $+238$\,days, having been produced by either newly formed dust in the SN ejecta or a strong near-infrared dust echo.
 Depending on the assumptions of the dust composition, the estimated dust mass is $2-16 \times 10^{-4}$\,$M_{\odot}$.
-The magnetar power of the second maximum can fit in a more general picture where magnetars are the power source of super-luminous SNe, could produce their frequent bumps and undulations, and where pulsars could produce the late time excess observed in some SE SNe.
-The detection of CO and the potential detection of dust formed in the ejecta of SN\,2022jli are important to understand the formation molecules and dust in the ejecta of SE SNe. }
+The potential magnetar power of the second maximum can fit into a more general picture in which magnetars are the power source of SE super-luminous SNe, and could explain bumps, undulations, and late-time excess emission in SE SNe.
+The CO detection and the dust emission of SN 2022jli are key to understanding the molecule and dust formation in the ejecta of SE SNe and in their environment. }

 \keywords{supernova: general - supernova: individual: SN\,2022jli}